 I have seen this rather scaremongering claim many times but it is simply not true.
 The UAE Government does not want to take the children of expats and the only time a child may be taken into care is if both parents die, or are incapacitated, and there are no instructions as to who should look after them in the short term, nor any family members in the vicinity who can step in.

 The DIFC (Dubai International Financial Centre) Wills Centre (formerly the DIFC Wills & Probate Registry was set up in 2015 and is a method of registering wills that means that Sharia law will not apply.
 This route is available to non-Muslims only and essentially means that the individual has free will over the distribution of their UAE assets and Sharia law will not be applied.

-This is a useful option for anyone who own property in Dubai as it is the only way to ensure that the property will be passed wholly to your spouse, or to your preferred beneficiaries.
-It is not cheap with the registration fees being AED 10,000 for a single person, or AED 15,000 for a married couple, on top of the cost of writing an appropriate will, but that is still a small sum in comparison to a property worth several million Dirhams.
+This is a useful option for anyone who own property in the UAE as it is the only way to ensure that the property will be passed wholly to your spouse, or to your preferred beneficiaries.
+It is not cheap with the registration fees being AED 10,000 for a single person, or AED 15,000 for a married couple, on top of the cost of writing an appropriate Will, but that is still a small sum in comparison to a property worth several million Dirhams.
 (VAT to be added from 01/01/18)

 What is the temporary guardianship about?